catholic-place/kobble-data/content/home.md

 The Catholic Place is based on [Kobble](https://kobble.io) making it easier than ever to research, take notes, write articles and reference historical literature.
 The Catholic Place will become your favorite place - where everything you are interested in is organized in one place ... just the way you like it.

 If you create an account, you can utilize the full power of the Catholic Place to create new content exactly as you see here.
-In fact, the Catholic Place was built with
+In fact, the Catholic Place was built with the exact same tools you have at your disposal.